Introduction to this Website

 A Derivation of Maxwell's Equations from a Simple Two-Component Solid-Mechanical Aether

-"A Derivation of Maxwell’s Equations from a Simple Two-Component Solid-Mechanical Aether" was published in Physics Essays, volume 11, in 1998.
+"A Derivation of Maxwell's Equations from a Simple Two-Component Solid-Mechanical Aether" was published in Physics Essays, volume 11, in 1998.
 This work starts with some simple axioms and goes on to show how Maxwell's Equations can be derived from two very simple solid components.
-The work therefore answers questions such as "What is the Electric Field?", "What is the Magnetic Field?", and "Why do Electric monopoles exist but not Magnetic Monopoles?".
-The work proposes a test of the theory using atomic clocks immersed in RF fields to see if aetherial motion can be show to lead to clock retardation.
+The work therefore answers questions such as "What is the Electric Field?", "What is the Magnetic Field?", and "Why do Electric Monopoles exist but not Magnetic Monopoles?".
+The work proposes a test of the theory using atomic clocks immersed in RF fields to see if aetherial motion can be shown to lead to clock retardation.

 "A Derivation of Maxwell's Equations from a Simple Two-Component Solid-Mechanical Aether" is reprinted here with permission granted in 1999 from Physics Essays: